 If we let the outside fall to pieces that inside will be worthless once it’s unprotected and exposed to the elements.
 The husband is there to take the brunt of the elements so the wife and children don’t have too.

-We have a great deal of power over our husbands and we can use it to make them better or worse.
+We have a great deal of influence over our husbands and we can use it to make them better or worse.
 (TWEET THIS)

 The God honoring use of our influence is to build our husband up so that he can be strong enough to withstand the storms that will come against the family.